 Ignoring keys (harsh blends)

 Mixing two tracks in clashing keys can sound dissonant during a long blend.
 You don’t have to mix in key all the time, but knowing how avoids ugly clashes on extended transitions.
-Harmonic mixing using the Camelot system makes compatible tracks easy to spot — see how to mix in key.
+The principles of harmonic mixing using the Camelot system make compatible tracks easy to spot — see how to mix in key.
 Short cuts forgive clashes; long blends expose them.

 Turning up unprepared